darwinia-network/crab-docs/docs/crab-tut-validator.md

 ### Run your validator node

 You can choose either run node with execute file download before or in docker way.
-No matter which way you start, please make sure to include `--unsafe-rpc-external --rpc-methods=Unsafe --ws-external --rpc-cors=all` in command line to prepare for the generation of session keys.
+No matter which way you start, please make sure to include `--rpc-methods=Unsafe` in command line to prepare for the generation of session keys.

 - Run validator node with existed node binary